gabeduke/opsdroid-docker/README.md

 This repository makes it easy to extend the opsdroid bot with custom modules using Docker and Docker-Compose.
 Custom modules and configurations are mounted into a docker container running opsdroid, without the overhead of obsdroid libraries in your development environment.
 This project assumes that you are already familiar with extending opsdroid, please reference the official [documentation](http://opsdroid.readthedocs.io/en/latest/configuration-reference/) for more information.
 More information on debugging your module in Intellij can be found [below](Debugging).

+Provided is an example connection to Jenkins as a self contained docker-compose package.
+The `jenkins_home` directory is mounted to the project workspace for persistant data.

 *Deploy:*

 To deploy a bot using this repository, you will likely want to fork the project so you can track custom module changes.
 When you're ready to deploy to your production server, simply pull the repository and from the project root run `docker-compose up -d`.